-If you have agreed with your financial adviser to invest in a WealthSelect Managed Portfolio, Quilter will not charge you for moving your investment to a Managed Portfolio, for changing from one Managed Portfolio to another, or for the switches carried out as part of the active management of the portfolio.
+If you have agreed with your financial adviser to invest in a WealthSelect Managed Portfolio, Quilter will not charge you for moving your investment to a Managed Portfolio or for changing from one Managed Portfolio to another.
+Once you are invested within the Managed Portfolio, a Managed Portfolio Service charge will be deducted from your account on an ongoing basis.
+You can find more details of this charge on our website or from your financial adviser.
+If exchange traded funds, commodities or investment trusts are bought or sold within the managed portfolio, then a dealing charge will also be paid.

 Where your financial adviser has recommended the services of a discretionary investment manager, it is likely that the manager will charge a fee for their services and where appropriate this will be deducted from your account on an ongoing basis, until you cease using their services.